 - 1. Shirts and tops must be school-appropriate and not revealing. - 2.
 Jeans are allowed during dress down days.
-Jeans may be any color or pattern but must not have holes or tears in them of any kind.
-No leggings or pajama pants. - 3.
+Jeans may be any color or pattern but must not have holes or tears in them of any kind. - 3.
 Dress down clothing cannot have inappropriate writing on it, fit appropriately, and must not interrupt the safety of the learning environment.